telerik/ajax-docs/controls/menu/how-to/use-radconfirm-to-confirm-menuitem-click.md

 ---
 title: Use RadConfirm to Confirm MenuItem Click
-page_title: Use RadConfirm to Confirm MenuItem Click | UI for ASP.NET AJAX Documentation
+page_title: Use RadConfirm to Confirm MenuItem Click | RadMenu for ASP.NET AJAX Documentation
 description: Use RadConfirm to Confirm MenuItem Click
 slug: menu/how-to/use-radconfirm-to-confirm-menuitem-click
 tags: use,radconfirm,to,confirm,menuitem,click